Economy of Sri Lanka: Post 1977 period

-The Mahinda Rajapakse government halted the privatization process and launched several new companies as well as re-nationalising previous state owned enterprises, one of which the courts declared that privatization is null and void.
+The Mahinda Rajapakse government halted the privatization process and launched several new companies as well as re-nationalising previous state-owned enterprises, one of which the courts declared that privatization is null and void.
 Some state-owned corporations became overstaffed and less efficient, making huge losses with series of frauds being uncovered in them and nepotism rising.
 During this time, the EU revoked GSP plus preferential tariffs from Sri Lanka due to alleged human rights violations, which cost about US$500 million a year.

-The resumption of the civil-war in 2005 led to a steep increase defense expenditures.
+The resumption of the civil war in 2005 led to a steep increase in defence expenditures.
 The increased violence and lawlessness also prompted some donor countries to cut back on aid to the country.

 A sharp rise in world petroleum prices combined with the economic fallout from the civil war led to inflation that peaked at 20%.